 As the heat of the summer steams up there are so many delicious ways to stay healthy!
 The Lebanon Valley is filled with countless local produce.
-Visit your favorite farmer’s market and explore other ways to eat light, healthy and stay active in these helpful sights:
+Visit your favorite farmer’s market and explore other ways to eat light, healthy, and stay active!

 Breastfeeding Awareness Month

 At Lebanon Family Health, we honor breastfeeding every day with our Peer Breastfeeding Counselor Program.
 Breastfed babies thrive in many ways.
-They have less ear infections, less allergies and pose less of a risk of getting diabetes.
+They have fewer ear infections, fewer allergies, and pose less of a risk of getting diabetes.
 Find out more about the benefits of breastfeeding!